Visual Stress FAQ

 How long should overlays be used before coloured glasses are considered?

 There are many factors involved.
 First, are the overlays obviously beneficial?
 If so, only a short trial period, say six weeks, is necessary, particularly if headaches have been reduced but not eliminated, and if untidy writing continues to be a problem.
 Under these circumstances glasses may further reduce the headaches and may well improve the handwriting.
 If, on the other hand, the response to overlays is less marked, it seems sensible to see whether the child continues to use overlays without prompting for, say, a school term or longer, before considering coloured glasses.
 Coloured glasses are more expensive than overlays, and it may be wise to wait before incurring the cost.

 Another factor to consider is the age of the child.
 It is often difficult to assess a child for coloured glasses below the age of 8.

-Some of this information has been adapted from the Essex University FAQ page on Visual Stress.
-Click here for more information about coloured overlays and visual stress.
+Some of this information has been adapted from the Essex University FAQ page on the topic.
+Click here for more information about coloured overlays and visual dyslexia .